Pediatric Eye Doctor Wilmington, NC

 “The American Optometric Association guidelines recommend that all children have a complete vision and eye health examination at the age of 6 months, 3 years, upon entering kindergarten, and routine vision care (every 2 years) thereafter throughout their school years.”
 (Source: http://www.aoa.org)

 It is especially important for young children to see their Wilmington eye doctor on a regular basis because often times, children do not understand that they are experiencing problems with their vision.
-The only way to be sure that vision is developing normally is provide your child a comprehensive vision exam by an eye care professional.
+The only way to be sure that vision is developing normally is to provide your child with a comprehensive vision exam by an eye care professional.

 Problems with near vision, eye coordination, and focusing are among the many problems not identified in a 20/20 screening or a vision screening that may be done at their school.
-Additionally, a comprehensive eye exam with Dr. Tiffany Jackson will allow for early detection of the many common problems that affect your children’s vision, including: Astigmatism, Nearsightedness (myopia), Farsightedness (hyperopia), Lazy Eye (amblyopia), or crossed-eyes (strabismus).
+Additionally, a comprehensive eye exam with Dr. Tiffany Jackson will allow for early detection of the many common problems that affect your children’s vision, including Astigmatism, Nearsightedness (myopia), Farsightedness (hyperopia), Lazy Eye (amblyopia), or crossed-eyes (strabismus).